RestAuth/server/doc/config/all-config-values.rst

 ``'RestAuth.backends.redis_backend.RedisPropertyBackend'``
    Use a `Redis <http://redis.io>`_ server to store properties.

+Please see :ref:`property-backends` for a more comprehensive description of available backends.
 Other backends may be available elsewhere, if you need to develop your own backend, please see :doc:`/developer/backends`.

 .. setting:: RELAXED_LINUX_CHECKS